lasseignelab/230323_JW_DiseaseNetworks/src/GTEx_PANDA/README.md

 This directory contains all scripts needed to construct [PANDA](https://netzoo.github.io/zooanimals/panda/) regulatory networks.
-In addition, the *.err* and *.out* files for each array job are included here to provide detailed information on the jobs.
 Prior to building PANDA networks, the user must first construct the expression inputs needed and then build the *.txt*, which is a list of expression input file paths needed for the array job.

-    ## GTEx_PANDA
+    ## .
     ## +-- 01_array_construction.R
+    ## +-- 02_PANDA.R
     ## +-- 02_PANDA_array.sh
+    ## +-- README.Rmd
-    ## \-- PANDA.R
+    ## \-- README.md